PoTiwi/WebAssembler/README.md

 <img width="900" height="200" alt="wl-banner" src="https://github.com/PoTiwi/WebAssembler/blob/main/ico/wl-bg-banner.png" />
 <hr>
-A compiler that translates custom AArch64-inspired assembly into plain-text bytecode, which can then be run by the JavaScript VM — either in a browser or in Node.js.
+A compiler that translates custom AArch64-inspired assembly into plain-text bytecode, which can then be run by the JavaScript VM — either in a browser or in Node.js. <br>

+Current release if you're intrested of using it, click [here](https://github.com/PoTiwi/WebAssembler/releases/tag/current)

 The whole pipeline looks like this: